We’re making the web more African one language at a time…

-Diji is an e-learning platform and WhatsApp chatbot where African language speakers learn in their mother tongue languages.
+Diji is an e-learning platform and chatbot where African language speakers learn in their mother tongue languages.

 Courses are short, easy to complete and focus on skills development.
-They are delivered online through the Diji website and via a WhatsApp chatbot for low-resource environments.
+They are delivered online through the Diji website and via chatbots for low-resource environments.

 iAfrika is a mobile website of African cultures, customs and histories, in African languages.

-It is a valuable resources for African language speakers.
+It is a valuable resource for African language speakers.
 Each month over 160, 000 people visit iAfrika and read its pages over 500, 000 times.